NarasimhaRajuKotnala/TestProject/README.md

-http://localhost:8080/getbugs -> list of all bugs including their titles http://localhost:8080/addbug -> To add a bug http://localhost:8080/getbugbyuserid/{userId -> Retrieve bug for a specific user id http://localhost:8080/updatebugbyuserid http://localhost:8080/deletebugbyuserid/{userId}
+http://localhost:8080/getbugs -> list of all bugs including their titles http://localhost:8080/addbug -> To add a bug http://localhost:8080/getbugbyuserid/{userId -> Retrieve bug for a specific user id http://localhost:8080/getbugbystatusopen -> This can be implemented better to query for any status by making use of the Optional feature introduced in Java 8.
+Also streams and lambdas features can be used for this sort of functionality. http://localhost:8080/updatebugbyuserid http://localhost:8080/deletebugbyuserid/{userId}
 http://localhost:8080deleteallbugs